|

 An

-agreement on the formation of an European works council for the
+agreement on the formation of an European works council for the 1,900

-signed on 19th June 2007 in Graz (Austria).
-The wording is – characteristic for many Anglo-Saxon texts –
+19th June 2007 in Graz (Austria).
+The wording is

-pragmatic, the management
+– pragmatic, the management showed itself quite accommodating

-meetings per year take place, in exceptional circumstances an
+at some points.
+So two meetings per year take place, in exceptional

-representatives from locations concerned take part in it.
+workers' representatives from locations concerned take part in it.

 Three

-delegates are sent from Belgium and Austria, two from Germany and
+delegates are sent from Belgium and Austria, two from Germany and one

-France shall join at the end of 2007, the staff is increased
+join at the end of 2007, the staff is increased there at the moment.

-there at the moment.
-Between meetings the business is run by
+Between meetings the business is run by a three-headed steering

-a three-headed steering committee whose members come from
+committee whose members come from different countries.
+Furthermore the

-different countries.
-Furthermore the agreement provides for training, expert support and a method to solve disagreements
+agreement provides for training, expert support and a method to solve

-outside the court.
+disagreements outside the court.
 It is subject to Belgian law.

-IT service providers have difficulties with European works councils
+providers have difficulties with European works councils

-Speed is regarded as an entrepreneurial necessity especially in the software industry.
+entrepreneurial necessity especially in the software industry.
+However

-Atos Origin in Brussels on 28th
+Atos Origin in Brussels on 28 June 2007.
+Two annual

-June 2007.
-Two annual meetings as well as expert support are
+meetings as well as expert support are scheduled.
+Based on the French

-scheduled.
-Based on the French model the EWC is a mixed body to which employers’ and workers' representatives belong.
+model the EWC is a mixed body to which employers’ and

 The

-three-year period however was not enough to reach an EWC
+three-year period however was not enough to reach an EWC agreement in

-agreement in the U.S. software enterprise
+the U.S. software enterprise Oracle.
+The

-negotiations failed between central management and the
+negotiations failed between central management and the special

-cases where an EWC is founded by virtue of law.
+an EWC is founded by virtue of law.

 An